 2.3.6 Export Pipeline EPCI

-Enron will provide and/or subcontract EPCI services for the oil and gas export pipelines and their associated export risers.
+Enron would provide and/or subcontract EPCI services for the oil and gas export pipelines and their associated export risers.
 However, Enron recognizes the Venture’s need to ensure a reliable Medusa export system.
 Hence, Enron will welcome input and support from the Venture in the execution of the pipeline/riser design and construction.
 Specifically, Enron and the Venture will need to interface concerning the design of the export risers as the riser design is dependent upon the FPS motions.
 In addition, Enron and the Venture will need to coordinate on the FPS and pipeline installation schedules.
 The pipelines will be installed so as to not interfere with either the Medusa drilling schedule or the FPS installation schedule.
 It is currently assumed that the export pipelines will be pre-laid in June 2002.
 Once the FPS is installed, the export risers will be installed to connect the FPS to their associated export pipelines.
 A proposed pipeline installation schedule is shown in figure B.

 Murphy has proposed that the SPAR EPCI contractor procure and install the hull piping associated with the export pipelines.
 Murphy has also proposed that the SPAR EPCI contractor provide and install the export SCRs to agreed tie-in points.
 The tie-in points would contain pipeline-end manifolds (PLEMs) that would be pre-laid with the oil export and gas export pipelines.
 Once installed, the export pipelines, the PLEMs the SCRs and the associated hull piping would all be owned by the Enron.
 The above installation and ownership scenario is acceptable to Enron.
 Moreover, Enron believes that the FPS EPCI contractor should be heavily involved with the SCR design, as the SCR design is highly dependent upon the expected FPS motions.